KortneeR/CHATGPT-Diary/ChatGPT_Coding_Diary_Template.md

 Briefly describe the problem you're trying to solve or the task you're working on.

-Example:
-> I need to write a program that sorts a list of integers in ascending order.
+> I am writing a program to create a maze that the player can navigate through.

 ---